MILDER WEATHER THIS WEEKEND

 Your First Alert Weather Forecast:

-Clouds will thicken this evening with mostly cloudy skies expected overnight and for Saturday.
-Temperatures overnight will fall into the lower 30s... with 20s across northern Wisconsin.
-A south breeze around 10 mph will lead to wind chills in the 20s.
-There may be a few flurries overnight, but nothing significant enough for tracking.
+Skies are starting out mostly cloudy this morning, and will likely stay that way for the majority of the day.
+Temperatures this afternoon will likely be the mildest temperatures we will see over the next seven days.
+Our highs will top out in the mid 40s across most of the area today.
+Overnight, lows will fall into the 20s, but we’re mild again for Sunday with highs back in the 40s.

-Saturday afternoon looks relatively mild with highs making it into the middle 40s.
-Lows will once again fall to around 30° for Sunday morning.
-By the afternoon, as low pressure passes to our north, there is a chance of a light wintry mix or snow showers.
+By tomorrow afternoon, as low pressure passes to our north, there is a chance of a light wintry mix or snow showers.
 Even though our snow totals will be less than an inch, some slippery travel is possible Sunday evening, with improving road conditions into Monday morning.

 Look for another blast of chilly air to start the next work week, but thankfully, we do NOT see any big storms leading into Thanksgiving...
 Other than some rain showers on Wednesday, travel conditions before the holiday will be in good shape.